Quarantined in the Park Hyatt, Tokyo

 Eva, our fearless guide, was on our side of the table to translate.
 She told us that she was over 60-years-old and not afraid of the Swine Flu.
 “For the very young,” she said.

 They pushed the boxes of Tamiflu into the center of the table.
-Declining to take it would require “another course of action.”
-Carmine, under 12, had to inhale Relenza for 10 days instead.
-One of the officials was having Carmine initial a disclaimer in several places and sign.
-When I saw Carmine’s loopy, just-finished-6th-grade cursive signature at the bottom of the document, I couldn’t believe it had come to this.
+Declining to take it would require “another course of action.” my daughter, under 12, had to inhale Relenza for 10 days instead.
+One of the officials was having her initial a disclaimer in several places and sign.
+When I saw my daughter’s loopy, just-finished-6th-grade cursive signature at the bottom of the document, I couldn’t believe it had come to this.

 “Ask them if we’re under arrest,” I whispered to Eva, and by the hesitation across the table, I knew they’d heard me.

-John and I looked at each other.
 This was the clue that we needed to decode for our escape: the timing of the fever.
-Ethan hadn’t seemed that well when he got home from the 8th-grade graduation party.
+My son hadn’t seemed that well when he got home from the 8th-grade graduation party.
 His forehead had been warm.

 “Warm no good,” Eva said.
 Everybody was warm.
 A corpse was cold.
 “He was hot?
 Right?”